-Now, the fruits of their labour have been unveiled at their grand launch event, before the restaurant fully opens to the public on Wednesday 26th June.
+The fruits of their labour were unveiled at their grand launch event, before the restaurant fully opened to the public on Wednesday 26th June.

 They have created a modern, airy and spacious restaurant serving smaller dishes in the bar area, with a finer dining restaurant experience that Provenance is renowned for with head chef, Lewis Gallagher, taking the helm.

 Statement has retained many of the bank’s original features, including a fascinating vault private dining space and extraordinarily high ceilings.